 I am a mom of a daughter who has complex needs.
 Bella will continue to require my care as she grows into adulthood since her disabilities prevent her from being independent.
 I am a mom of a son who, according to medical practitioners, is ‘typical developing’.
 He is, however, by no means ‘typical’ as he comes with his own set of challenges.
 Although both my children are on opposite spectrums of growth and development, both constantly challenge me as a mom.

 I am a health and physical education teacher who tries to inspire students to move with competence and confidence through healthy active living.
 I strive to understand students’ physical, cognitive, social and emotional well being, as it is vital to doing my job well.
 I am passionate and dedicated to my profession, and am always learning how to bring creativity and innovation into my classroom.
 I believe that making movement meaningful is for everyone of all abilities.

 I am the advocate who will fight for children who don’t fit society’s mold.
-I am a researcher of my daughter’s special needs and the numerous identifications that come with her exceptionality.
+I am a researcher of my daughter’s disabilities and the numerous identifications that come with who she is.
 I am the spokesperson for my daughter’s education and will ensure that she receives the programming and services she requires and deserves.
 I am the politician who knows my rights as a parent and the power of my voice.
 Some may see me as ‘that’ parent, but I will be quiet when I need to listen and I will scream when I need to be heard.